tnowad/edusoftweb-schedule-extension/README.md

 - Save your schedule locally for easy access and quick reference.
 - Responsive design for various screen sizes and devices.

+## Tech Stack

+The EdusoftWeb Schedule Extension is built using the following technologies:

+- Vue.js - A progressive JavaScript framework for building user interfaces.
+- TypeScript - A superset of JavaScript that adds static typing to the language.
+- Unocss - A utility-first CSS framework that allows for efficient styling without unnecessary bloat.

 ## Installation

 The extension is available for installation on popular web browsers like Google Chrome, Mozilla Firefox, and Microsoft Edge.
 Follow the steps below to install the extension: